yihui/yihui.github.io/slides/r-intro-econ.md

 - avoid pie charts (why?)
 - avoid 3D plots (what?!)
-  - unless it is interactive (e.g. the `rgl` package)
+  - unless they are interactive (e.g. the `rgl` package)
   - an alternative is the contour plot
-- consider color-blinded people
+- consider color-blind people
+- The Elements of Graphing Data (William S Cleveland)
+  - order of precision (length good; angle bad; ...)

 !SLIDE middle